GoogleCloudPlatform/cloud-builders-community/windows-builder/README.md

 gcloud builds submit --config=builder/cloudbuild.yaml builder/
 ```

 Then, refer to the builder in your project's `cloudbuild.yaml`.
 To spin up an ephemeral `n1-standard-1` VM on Compute Engine, simply provide the command you wish to execute.
-Your Cloud Build workspace is synchronized to `C:\workspace` on the server first.
+Your Cloud Build workspace is synchronized to `C:\workspace` at server startup.

 ```yaml
 steps: